 Evans RT, Little AJ, Steel AE, Littlewood JM.
 Satisfactory screening for cystic fibrosis with the BM meconium procedure.
 J Clin Path 1981; 34:911-913.
 [PubMed]

 For my part, although by now a busy and increasingly experienced general consultant paediatrician for some 12 years, as far as CF was concerned, I definitely felt a relative “CF rookie”.
 Attendance at this excellent conference was the start a very steep learning curve for me and subsequently my immediate colleagues at St James’s.

-Undoubtedly attendance at this Toronto conference had a major influence on my approach to treating children with CF and represented a definite turning point in my professional life in that over the next two decades CF would eventually become my main interest.
+Undoubtedly attendance at this Toronto conference had a major influence on my approach to treating children with CF and represented a definite turning point in my professional life in that CF would eventually become my main interest.

-Also at this 1980 meeting I had the opportunity to visit the CF Centre at the Sick Children’s Hospital in Toronto and talk with the CF Centre Director, Dr Henry Levison (photo in his later years but photo from 1964 below)).
+Also at this 1980 meeting I had the opportunity to visit the CF Centre at the Sick Children’s Hospital in Toronto and talk with the CF Centre Director, Dr Henry Levison (photo in his later years).
 I could find no recent images of Henry Levison.
 However, I was fortunate to find one from 1964 (below) when he was involved in successful early neonatal ventilation (photo from Science and Practice of Pediatric Critical Care Medicine.
 Eds.
 DS Wheeler, HR Womg, TP Stanley).